lsst-ts/observatory-ops-docs/Daytime-Nighttime-Interactions/daytime-and-nighttime-communication.rst

 Details of work done during the day, such as software changes or mechanical work such as filter changes, mirror cleaning, and maintenance are published to the `Night Logs <https://confluence.lsstcorp.org/display/LSSTCOM/Night+Logs>`__ before the start of the night.
 Daytime staff publish the details before the end of day at the summit - 16:30 local time.

-More information about creating and writing night logs is found on the Night Logs page.
+More information about creating and writing night logs is found on the :ref:`Daytime-Nighttime-Interactions-nighttime-logging` page.
-`Nighttime Logging <>`__

 .. _daytime-and-nighttime-communication-Afternoon-Checkout: